albertoesmp/vl3d_galicia/doc/source_pages/page_deep_learning.rst

 -- ``fast``
     When ``true`` the FPS computation will be accelerated using a uniform point sampling strategy.
 It is recommended only when the number of points is too high to be computed deterministically.
+Alternatively, it is possible to use ``2`` for an even faster approach.
+However, this faster approach will be slower than the fast one when the selected number of points is proportionally too small compared to the total number of points, e.g., when selecting 10,000 points from 80 millions.

 .. _FPS neighborhood: